Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Graduates can continue their academy experience by joining the VPD Civilian Academy Alumni Association.
 The Alumni maintain close ties with the VPD and assist the department in various community programs and projects.

-Periodically the Victoria Police Department Crime Prevention Unit along with the Civilian Police Academy Alumni sponsor an event that includes child fingerprinting.
+Periodically the Victoria Police Department Community Engagement Unit along with the Civilian Police Academy Alumni sponsor an event that includes child fingerprinting.
 The children are printed and the fingerprints (and sometimes footprints) are given to the parents to be kept in a safe place.

-Call our Crime Prevention office located in Victoria Mall near the Sears store at 361-485-3808 for more information.
+Call our Community Engagement Unit at the Training & Recruiting office located in Victoria Mall near the Food Court at 361-485-3808 for more information.

 A Home Security Survey is an inspection of your home.
 The inspection will cover items such as type of lighting, doors, locks, and windows.
 You will learn what areas of your home need security improvements and how to make those improvements.
 Also the inspection may qualify you for a reduction in your home owner’s insurance premiums.